 Why might I want to sell online?

-Selling online offers a competitive edge to small businesses seeking to expand into new markets and attract more customers.
-Retail e-commerce sales worldwide have seen a rapid increase in recent years and reached a record high in 2020 with the Covid-19 pandemic.
-By selling online, it may be possible for you to reach a global customer base with lower overhead than if sales were only done through physical stores.
-Learn more from the United Nations Conference on Trade and Development (UNCTAD), Statista, and Small Business Trends.
+Selling online offers a competitive edge to small businesses seeking to expand into new markets.
+It is often a lower cost, lower risk business model for small businesses starting out in international trade.
+Retail e-commerce sales worldwide have seen a rapid increase in recent years.
+E-commerce can be a quick and effective way to attract more customers.
+By selling online, it is possible for you to reach a new global customer base with lower overhead than if sales were only made through physical stores.

 How can I sell online?

 From online marketplaces and platforms to social media and e-commerce websites, there are a wide range of digital sales options in addition to traditional or physical stores.
 Some of the most common ways to sell online are listed below.

 - Marketplaces: These could be general or specialized by market sector (for example textiles, or electronics).
 General marketplaces are suitable to sell products or services with mass appeal when branding is not a business priority.
 In contrast, specialized marketplaces enable businesses to position their brands, find market niches, and offer customized value propositions to clients.